developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/license/index.md

 ---
 ## Overview

 **SimulScan is free for many scanning scenarios, including when used with Zebra's [DataWedge](../../../../datawedge) service** and its default Templates, from a custom app to scan only barcodes and/or for certain types of optical character recognition (OCR).
-A per-device license is required for advanced SimulScan features such as signature detection highly complex scan targets.
+A per-device license is required for advanced SimulScan features such as detection and capture of checkmarks and for scanning highly complex targets.
 A complete breakdown is below.

 ### When a License is Not Required